Marianne Aulie: Galleri Sand in New York

-Art as Merchandise

 In 2010, Galleri Sand was hired to open Allkopi concept stores for 1 million NOK.
 Allkopi, Norway's largest graphic chain and a traditionally business to business company, was looking to break into the consumer market at the time.
 Given Galleri Sand's creative reputation, they were contracted to help build brand awareness for Allkopi with the Norwegian public.
 As part of the partnership Allkopi also bought the rights to print graphics based on Aulie paintings, and images based on Aune Sand's films onto various materials from aluminum to glass and traditional print.

 To promote the partnership, Allkopi CEO Christian Paulsen "bought" a pair of Aulie's underwear as part of the deal.
 In a publicized gesture, Aulie pasted her panties onto a picture and swung a paintbrush over them to symbolically establish art for the partnership.
 Of the move Aulie said, "The act of handing over my underwear is a symbolic acton.
 It's performance art combined with painting.
 It's about expressing the person I am.
-A symbol for being a strong and free woman.”
+A symbol for being a strong and free woman."